Guide to the best restaurants in the Cotswolds

 Boasting a Michelin star to its name, The Dining Room at Whatley Manor offers a refined dining experience to discerning guests.

-Ricki Weston has a strong commitment to locally sourced, seasonal produce, and the romantic, peaceful space is ideal for celebrating a special occasion.
+Ricki Weston has a strong commitment to locally sourced, seasonal produce, and I think the romantic, peaceful space is ideal for celebrating a special occasion.

 Set menus include options for vegans, pescatarians and vegetarians, while the wine list features biodynamic, vegan and vintage options.